Sarvinp/ToDoListApp/README.md

 - `AutosaveWorker`: Background thread that saves tasks to `autosave.txt`
 - `Observer`: Interface for reactive components

+## 📐 Design Patterns Used
+This project uses the Observer Design Pattern to decouple task state changes from background operations like autosaving.
+The TaskManager class acts as the Subject, and AutosaveWorker is an Observer that reacts whenever tasks are added, started, or completed.

+This pattern ensures:

+🔔 Reactive updates without tight coupling

+🧵 Thread-safe notifications

+📦 Easy extensibility for future observers (e.g., logging, UI refresh)

 ## 🛠️ Build Instructions

 ```bash